Property (T) for fiber products: Preliminaries

-$G$ has Property (T) if and only if $Q$ has Property (T) and $(G,N)$ has relative Property (T). \end{lemma}

-Next we observe that the fiber product of two copies of the same map can be written as a semi-direct product.
-This observation is also made by Bass and Lubotzky in \cite[\S6]{bl}.
+We begin with the observation that the fiber product of two copies of the same map can be written as a semi-direct product.
+This observation is essentially due to Bass and Lubotzky \cite[\S6]{bl}, and we include a proof here for completeness.

 \begin{lemma} Consider two copies of the same surjective homomorphism $f:G\to H$ with kernel $N$.
 Then $G\times_HG\cong N\rtimes G$. \end{lemma}